 “Only 30% of the enterprises mentioned implementing changes to cyber security because of GDPR.” – Cyber Security Breaches Survey 2019

-To meet these cyber security challenges, the UK government has implemented a range of schemes and initiatives.
-Of all the initiatives, Cyber Essentials is possibly the most useful for SMEs.
 According to a report by NIG, almost 80% of data breaches can be prevented by implementing Cyber Essentials.
-This initiative brings many benefits to enterprises looking to get certified; here are the five most important benefits:
+This initiative brings many benefits to businesses looking to get certified; here are the five most important benefits:

-- Improves operational efficiency: Without a clear and consistent plan, a great extent of time, money and resources are spent on patching security systems as and when they arise.
+Without a clear and consistent plan, a great extent of time, money and resources are spent on patching security systems.
 There is an inevitable loss in employee time during the restoration of services, particularly for IT staff.
-Cyber Essentials certification will allow both technical and non-technical staff to remain productive and efficient by focusing on the core business needs rather than continually stopping to patch things up.
+CE certification will allow both technical and non-technical staff to remain productive and efficient, by focusing on the core business needs.

-- Better chance of winning government contracts: The UK Government since October 2014, requires all enterprises bidding for contracts which require handling of sensitive and personal data or the provision of technical products and services to be Cyber Essentials certified.
+The UK Government requires all enterprises bidding for contracts which require handling of sensitive and personal data to be CE certified.

-- Improves cyber defence: Cybercriminals are trying to steal data, money, or cause severe business disruption to SMEs almost every day.
-Implementing Cyber Essentials is a great way for SMEs to approach cyber threats and is a very important first step in addressing cyber security threats.
-The Cyber Essentials initiative includes highly effective precautions such as using strong and secure passwords, limiting access to sensitive information, software updates, malware protection, firewall management, user account control and good security policies which help bind this all together for a security strategy which lasts well beyond the day of certification.
+The Cyber Essentials initiative includes highly effective precautions such as using strong passwords, limiting access to sensitive information, software updates, malware protection, and more.These good security policies help bind this all together for a security strategy which lasts well beyond the day of certification.

 m3 Networks is a Cyber Essentials Plus certified company with several Accredited Cyber Essentials (ACE) Practitioners on staff.
-We can provide advice and services to your enterprise in order to help you get Cyber Essentials certified and take you well beyond certification to elevate your businesses security to where it needs to be.
-Speak to our expert to find out more information about Cyber Essentials.
+We can provide advice and services to your business in order to help you get CE certified.
+We can take you well beyond certification to elevate your businesses security to where it needs to be.